helloamj/SkyCast-Frontend/README.md

 3. **Set up OpenWeatherMap API:**

     - Sign up at [OpenWeatherMap](https://openweathermap.org/) and get your API key.
-    - Navigate to the `lib/constants` folder and open the file where the API key is stored.
+    - Navigate to the `lib/constants` folder and open the file `api_constants.dart` where the API key is stored.
     - Change the value of the static variable `apiKey` to your API key:

       ```dart